tjl2125/Password-Generator-with-Javascript/README.md

 From the perspective of an employee who has access to sensitive data, I am trying to generate a strong password so that I have greater security.
 In order to accomplish this, I am using a password generator that uses Javascript which also requires certain criteria.
+The password generator prompts the user to choose how many characters they want in their password, though they must choose between 8 - 128 characters.
+The user is also prompted to choose uppercase letters, lowercase letters, numbers, and/or special characters.
+They will receive a warning alert message if they do not choose at least one of the criteria.

 ## Screenshot